kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

               path: galera.cnf
 ```

 As we can see, this one is a bit more complicated, so let’s break it down.
 Galera is an extension to MySQL, and in this case we are using MariaDB, and the standard upstream MariaDB image.
-We are setting labels and selectors that we use to link our resources together, and ensuring unique names by using the .Name variable from KUDO.
+We are setting labels and selectors that we use to link our resources together, and ensuring unique names by using the `.Name` variable from KUDO.

 ```yaml
         app: galera-bootstrap
         instance: {{ .Name }}
 ```

-We are also configuring a number of ports for our container, matching our service, and using the values from our params.yaml:
+We are also configuring a number of ports for our container, matching our service, and using the values from our `params.yaml`:

 ```yaml
   ports: